mmiranda222/.statsuite/content/using-de/viewing-data/preview-table/_index.md

 ### Layout variations from changing user selections
 If the user changes the selection(s), then it can impact the data preview table if a dimension has now more than 1 or exactly one item, and so if it is displayed in the table grid or in the table subtitle.
 The following rules apply when the user makes **filter selection changes**:
 * The current layout positioning of dimensions, for which the number of available items (selected or returned) has not changed (between one and many), is not modified;
-* Any dimension, for which the number of available items (selected or returned) changes from many to one, moves from wherever it is in the table grid into the table sub-title or, if the "NOT_DISPLAYED" annotation requests so, is hidden;
+* Any dimension, for which the number of available items (selected or returned) changes from many to one, moves from wherever it is in the table grid into the table sub-title or, if the `NOT_DISPLAYED` annotation requests so, is hidden;
 * Any dimension, for which the number of available items (selected or returned) changes from one to many, moves from the table sub-title (or from the hidden status) into the table grid reapplying the rules for the initial layout:
   1) Move it back into its last previous table axis (if available).
   2) Otherwise move it to the axis defined by the layout annotation of the dimension.